Recommended Best Computerized Telescopes Individually Reviewed

 All in all, a pretty good choice.

-The 6” Schmidt-Cassegrain optical tube, also known as the C6 is a comparatively new entry by Celestron – the C8 stretches back to the early 1970s and a prototype existed in the 1960s; the C90, C5, and C14 debuted in the mid-70s; the C11 debuted in the 1980s, and the C9.25 made its appearance in the 1990s.
-The C6 has only been around since 2006 when Celestron got bought by Synta, the same Chinese company that owns the Sky-Watcher brand.
+The 6” Schmidt-Cassegrain optical tube, also known as the C6, is a comparatively new entry by Celestron – the C8 stretches back to the early 1970s; a prototype existed in the 1960s; the C90, C5, and C14 debuted in the mid-70s; the C11 debuted in the 1980s, and the C9.25 made its appearance in the 1990s.
+The C6 has only been around since 2006, when Celestron was bought by Synta, the same Chinese company that owns the Sky-Watcher brand.